jdcloudcom/en/documentation/Domain-Name-&-License/Domain-Name-Service/Troubleshooting/How-to-Skip-Root-Domain-Name-Without-www-to-Main-Domain-Name-With-www.md

 2. Applicable to the users who use Unix system

 Use this command to notify the spider of search engine that your site file is not under this address.
-This is the a common method.
+This is  a common method.

 e.g.: Redirect 301 / http://www.jdcloud.com